Sarpsborg

+Statistics for 2021, say that the city has a population where 19% of the children belong to families that have "low-income in the long-term"; that is the highest level for a city (in Norway); the national level is 11.3%.

 General information

 Name

 In Norse times the city was just called Borg (from borg which means "castle").
 The background for this was the fortification built by Olav Haraldsson (see History section).
-Later the genitive case of the name of the waterfall Sarpr (Sarp Falls) was added, it's unclear how Sarpsborg received this part of its name, two interpretations are the most prevalent.
-The first coming from the Icelandic word Sarpr which means birdcage in English.
+Later, the genitive case of the name of the waterfall Sarpr (Sarp Falls) was added.
+It's unclear how Sarpsborg received this part of its name, though two interpretations are the most prevalent.
+The first comes from the Icelandic word Sarpr which means birdcage in English.
 The other interpretation is that Sarpr means "the one who swallows", probably referring to the local waterfall.

 In Norse times Østfold county was called Borgarsýsla which means "the county (sýsla) of Borg" and the law district of southeast Norway was called Borgarþing meaning "the thing/court of Borg".

 The old name has been revived in the diocese of Borg (1968) and Borgarting Court of Appeal (1995).

 Coat of arms

 The coat-of-arms is from modern times and was granted on 13 November 1991.
 It is based on a coat of arms dating from 1556 and shows a bear above a castle.
 The bear was introduced as early as some time in the 13th century, by the earl of Sarpsborg (Comes de Saresburgh), Alv Erlingsson.
 He used the bear to symbolise his strength.
 The castle symbolises the fortress (borg) that gave the city its original name.